 Fiji is a cluster of over 330 islands located in the South Pacific Ocean.
 Only 110 are permanently inhabited, but all of them are staggeringly beautiful.
 The Fijian archipelago was formed by volcanic activity, which has resulted in the dramatic landscapes that enthral travellers today.

-November to April is Fiji’s warm season, and May to October is considered the cool season (although temperatures still average a balmy 22 degrees celsius).
+November to April is Fiji’s warm season, and May to October is considered the cool season (although temperatures still average a comfortable 23-25 degrees celsius).
 In the warm season, heavy rainfall can be persistent and damaging.
 Cyclones occur about once per year and can often be devastating, like Cyclone Winston in 2016, which caused approximately $1 billion USD in damage and killed 44 people.